Why Reviews Matter More Than SEO in the AI Era | GenM AI Answers

 They compound across every channel

 Reviews improve conversion on Maps, directories, social profiles, and your site.
-They’re not a channel.
-They’re an advantage layer.
+They are not a channel.
+They are an advantage layer.

 SEO: visibility can fluctuate Reviews: trust compounds SEO: often keyword-driven Reviews: human truth language

-AI-driven discovery tends to favor what’s easy to be confident about.
+AI-driven discovery tends to favor what is easy to be confident about.
 Reviews strengthen confidence because they reveal:

 Volume + velocity